whoflu/Influenza-Thresholds-settings-FAQ/README.md

 ---

-### Q: How should we adjust thresholds in light of significant public health interventions (like vaccinations)?
+### Q10: How should we adjust thresholds in light of significant public health interventions (like vaccinations)?

 **A:** Public health interventions, especially widespread measures like vaccinations, can have a profound impact on disease transmission and incidence.
 When such interventions are introduced, they can shift the epidemiological landscape, necessitating an adjustment in thresholds.
 Here's a structured approach to this adjustment: